-I am a Postdoctoral Researcher in the WORDS project in the Language and Brain Laboratory here at Oxford.
+I am a Postdoctoral Researcher working on the MORPHON project in the Language and Brain Laboratory here at Oxford.

 Within the project, I am mainly responsible for the work on English and German as well as the design, execution and analysis of neurolinguistic and behavioural experiments.

 Another area of research I am currently involved in is bilingual lexical representation and processing, with a particular focus on the differences between simultaneous and sequential adult bilinguals.

 Current & future research areas: